 Currently, commercial development is mostly located along Riverview Drive.
 Almost all the properties along the entire length of Riverview Drive in the City are used for commercial activities.
 Future commercial development should remain along Riverview Drive.
-Additional areas appropriate for commercial development are found along Commerce Lane, and generally between Riverview Drive and the western boundary of the City limits.
+Additional for commercial development are found along Commerce Lane, and generally between Riverview Drive and the western boundary of the City limits.

-Proximity to existing businesses can increase consumer attraction by grouping commercial activities in one area.
+Photo Credit: O'Boyle, Cowell, Blalock, & Associates, Inc areas appropriate area.
 Uses that provide needed community services, products, or professional offices will be prioritized along Riverview Drive.
 Additionally, these sites provide the appropriate traffic volumes needed for commercial corridor development.
 Strategies for commercial redevelopment on Riverview will concentrate new businesses to the south of the Central Business District and target redevelopment projects on currently underutilized and vacant lots along the corridor.
 Additionally, the City will create a Design Standard Overlay ordinance to ensure that new commercial and industrial establishments conform to and complement the aesthetics of existing businesses in Parchment.